TheDaniel3131/project-management-notes-and-others/chp2/notes.md

 - Communication, Interpersonal and Team Skills, Ungrouped

 #### Project Success:
-Based on:
+- Based on -
   1. Time, Cost, Scope goals.
   2. Customer or Sponsor satisfaction.
   3. Expected or Desired results.

 #### Programs and Megaprojects:
 - Program is a small group of projects.